Risks to Mobile Phones and Tablets

 - Encrypt the data stored on the device.
-Some phones, like Blackberry smart phones, come packaged with this feature.

 You may want to reduce the amount of data on your device or clear the device of data entirely prior to reselling or recycling it.
 Did you know that some methods of erasing data do not truly delete the files, even though they may appear to be gone?
 Learn more about removing sensitive data from mobile devices.